-Roland Clift and Julian Allwood outline how industrial ecology, applying chemical engineering thinking to the management of material flows in the economy, can point the way to a more sustainable economy.
+Roland Clift and Julian Allwood outline how industrial ecology, applying chemical engineering thinking to the management of material flows in the economy, can point the way to an economy that can work long-term.

 Initially published on The Chemical Engineer

 If we accept the need to reduce our emissions of greenhouse gases, decarbonising the energy system is a high priority, along with reducing energy use.
 Policy in the UK, as in many other countries, has so far focussed on improving the energy efficiency of industrial processes which provide materials and products.
 However, the scope for improving industrial energy efficiency is limited: industrial processes have always been subject to cost pressures to optimise performance.
 So we need to approach the problem differently, focussing on how to reduce flows of materials through the economy.
 This does not necessarily mean having less material goods in use; rather, it means managing materials more intelligently.
 The ideal model is the “closed-loop economy”, an idea which governments (including the European Commission and China) are now supporting.
 However the idea of closed-loop material use is by no means new: it is at the heart of the concept and approach known as industrial ecology.